philskents/tr_challenge/README.md

 # failed_login.py

-This tool will return all failed logins to the target search head for the past 7 days.
+This tool will return all failed logins to Splunk Enterprise for the past 7 days.

 ## Installation